MyLittleWallpaper/MyLittleWallpaper/CODE_OF_CONDUCT.md

-# Code of conduct
+# Contributor Code of Conduct

-Be respectful to everyone regardless of anything.
+This project adheres to No Code of Conduct.
+We are all adults.
+We accept anyone's contributions.
+Nothing else matters.

+For more information please visit the [No Code of Conduct](https://nocodeofconduct.com) homepage.